Israel and Greece sign record defence deal

-The training centre will be modeled on Israel’s own flight academy and will be equipped with 10 M-346 training aircraft produced by Italian company Leonardo, the ministry said.
+The training centre will be modeled on Israel's own flight academy and will be equipped with 10 M-346 training aircraft produced by Italian company Leonardo (LDOF.MI), the ministry said.

 Elbit will supply kits to upgrade and operate Greece's T-6 aircraft and also provide training, simulators and logistical support.